 Democrats Introduce Bill Allowing Shooting Victims To Sue Gun Industry

-House and Senate Democrats introduced legislation Tuesday they say will allow victims of gun violence to "have their day in court."
+House and Senate Democrats introduced legislation Tuesday they say will allow victims of gun violence to have their day in court.

 The Equal Access to Justice for Victims of Gun Violence Act aims to repeal federal protections blocking firearm and ammunition manufacturers, dealers and trade groups from most civil lawsuits when a firearm is used unlawfully or in a crime.

-Those protections date back to 2005, with the passage of the Protection of Lawful Commerce in Arms Act, or PLCAA.
+Those protections date to 2005, with the passage of the Protection of Lawful Commerce in Arms Act.

 Rep. Adam Schiff, D-Calif., one of the bill's co-sponsors, said since PLCAA became law, state and federal courts have "dismissed numerous cases against the gun industry," adding that other cases were likely not brought at all.

-Note: A previous version of this story incorrectly referred to Newtown, Conn., as Newton.